Prague Attractions

 This tour is a popular choice among tourists who don’t have much time or are in Prague on a short holiday.

-During this six-hour guided tour, you will explore the city by foot, riverboat, and tram.
+During this six-hour guided tour, you will explore the city on foot, by riverboat, and by tram.

-The highlights of this tour are your visit to the Old Town, Jewish Quarter, New Town, and Lesser Town, along with the Prague Castle complex.
+The highlights of this tour are your visit to the Old Town, Jewish Quarter, New Town, and the Prague Castle complex.

 Private guided tour of Jewish Quarter

-If you prefer your own guide, we recommend this 3-hour private tour of the Jewish Quarter.
+The tickets to this tour give you a 3-hour private tour of the Jewish Quarter.

 This tour also includes a pickup and drop from your hotel in Prague.